openscan-lsm/OpenScan-Hardware/book/tpm.md

 - For the EOM, Conoptics 350-80LA, which has a larger, 3.5 mm aperture, may be desirable.
 The 350-80 used here has a 2.7 mm aperture.
+- The Conoptics EOMs can now be purchased with an integrated beam block.
 - The EOM can be purchased with input polarizing beam splitter, in case the input beam does not have clean linear polarization.
 This is not necessary when the immediately previous component is the Faraday isolator (whose last